 Retail arbitrage is a fairly simple method of buying a product from one store at a significant discount and selling it at another store at a higher price.
 Some experts also call it “flipping the product for profit,” but flipping is a broad term that is not always suitable for business-minded individuals.

-There are various sources and channels where you can buy products at a significant discount and then resell them on Amazon.
-For starters, stores like Walmart, Office Depot, and Costco are an excellent place to look for discounted items.
+There are various sources and channels where you can buy products at a significant discount and resell them on Amazon.
+For starters, stores like Walmart, Office Depot, and Costco are excellent places to look for discounted items.
 If you don’t want to walk to a store, websites such as DealNews.com regularly post massive sales found on third-party websites.

 By using these deal websites, you can potentially locate thousands of products to sell for profit on Amazon and eBay.

 Overall, the idea behind retail arbitrage is simple.
-The seller needs to find a product at a discount so they can sell it for a significant profit in the market.
+The seller needs to find a product at a discount to sell it for a significant profit in the market.